now browsing by month

 The car manufacturer Audi is organizing an App challenge for student teams of different universities across Europe.
 Each team should develop an app based on Android Auto or proprietary Audi interfaces in order to integrate the vehicle into the digital network of the user.

-María Gómez from the research center INRIA in France. is visiting our group for extended stay during 2016 (~ 4months).
+María Gómez from the research center INRIA Lille in Nord Europe. is visiting our group for extended stay during 2016 (~ 4months).
 She is collaborating with us on a project, which aims at providing self-healing capabilities into mobile apps by using crowdsourcing approaches.
 We are very glad to have her with us.